securitybunker/better-gdpr/readme.txt

 = 1.
 User Privacy Portal =

 All your users will get access to the Privacy Portal.
 The **Privacy Portal** allows your customers to fetch personal details from your website and from other 3rd party SAAS services.
-Privacy Portal gives a solution for the following GDPR requirements:
+Privacy Portal gives a solution for the following **GDPR requirements**:

 * **Access**: your customers can fetch and view personal data.
 * **Withdraw**: your customers can withdraw consents given previously.
 * **Update**: your customers can change their personal data.
 * **Delete**: your customers can perform a "forget-me" request inside the Privacy Portal.
-* **Restrict**: your customers can restrict sharing and processing of their personal records.
+* **Restrict**: your customers can restrict the sharing and processing of their personal records.

 = 2.
 Simple Integration =

 BetterGDPR plugin does not change your database structure, nor it does not create any additional tables.
-Instead, the plugin will open for your site a tenant subdomain at **PrivacyBunker.cloud** - a service build and maintained by the <a target='_blank' href='https://paranoidguy.com/'>ParanoidGuy.com team</a>.
+Instead, the plugin will open for your site a **tenant subdomain** at **PrivacyBunker.cloud** - a service build and maintained by the <a target='_blank' href='https://paranoidguy.com/'>ParanoidGuy.com team</a>.
 This domain will be used as a **Privacy Portal** for your users.

-What are the advantages of this architecture:
+**What are the advantages of this architecture?**

 1. No changes in your WordPress production database.
-2. The user can use the Privacy Portal.
+2. Your customer can use the Privacy Portal.
 3. Personal data is encrypted and stored in the AWS Aurora PostgreSQL cluster deployed in Frankfurt.

 = 3.
 User profile change propagation =

 If configured, upon user profile change, the service can automatically sync user details with supported SAAS services.
-In case the user record is deleted and you approve this, the service will automatically delete user records from these SAAS services.
+In case the user record is deleted and you approve this, the service will automatically delete user details from these SAAS services.

 = 4.
 GDPR compliant cookie consent plugin =